dzinampini/java-snippets/1the_java_ecosystem.md

 ### Dynamic
 adapt to evolving environment
-new code can be loaded on the fy without recompilation new features can be incorporated transparently as needed
+new code can be loaded on the fly without recompilation new features can be incorporated transparently as needed

 ### Distributed